+Photos of coupons??

 Measurement of Biocorrosion using total bacterial counts.

 Bacterial growth was monitored during the process, from the first month till the fouth month.
 It was found that bacterial growth increased first and declined gradually.
 There was no microbial growth in the control.
 This is shown in Table 1 below.